dgaydukov/cert-aws/sa/files/sa.md

 ###### Directory Service
 DS (Directory Service) - hierarchical structure to store/search/manipulate objects, so users can locate resources no matter where they are stored.
 In software engineering, a directory is a map between names and values.
 It allows the lookup of named values, similar to a dictionary.
 DS - is a standard, AD - implementation of DS by microsoft.
 AD (Active Directory) - microsoft DS that additionally provides SSO/LDAP so user can have roles/authentication to access resources, it stores users/computers/printers in company's network and provides access/roles to users.
-AD provides centralize authorization and authentication to network resources, it also stores network resources and users information like computer, printers, users, users groups, organizational units, passwords information.
+AD provides centralize authorization and authentication to network resources, it also stores network resources and users information like computer/printers/users/users groups/organizational units/passwords information.
 LDAP (Lightweight Directory Access Protocol, port 389, don't confuse with RDP - 3389) is an application protocol for querying and modifying items in directory service providers like AD.
 Objects in AD grouped into domains.
 Tree - collection of one or more domains.
 Forest - collection of trees that share common global catalog.
 Domain Controller - windows server that runs AD.
 AWS DS - managed service replicated across multiple AZ.
-There are 3 types of aws ds
+There are 3 types of aws DS:
 * AWS Managed Microsoft AD - microsoft AD completely deployed in cloud and managed there Trust Relationship - you can build it between aws microsoft AD and your on-premise microsoft AD, and store your users/passwords in your on-premise AD but use aws microsoft AD to access aws services based on users from on-premises AD.
 So you can use it as either standalone AD or as trust relationship to on-premise AD.
     * deployed in 2 AZ
     * connected to VPC
     * backups automatically taken once per day
     * EBS by default encrypted
     * failed domain controllers automatically replaced in the same AZ using the same IP address
-* simple AD - Linux-Samba AD deployed & managed in the cloud you can singIn to aws management console with simple AD account it doesn't support trust relationship, schema extension, multi-factor auth.
+* simple AD - Linux-Samba AD deployed & managed in the cloud. you can singIn to aws management console with simple AD account. it doesn't support trust relationship, schema extension, multi-factor auth.
 * AD Connector - connector to redirect all request to your on-premises AD.
 So it basically directory gateway that forward requests to on-premise AD.

 ###### Wavelength
 Wavelength combines 5G networks with aws compute/storage services.
 You should use it when you want your aws services to be accessed from mobile devices with low latency.
 Wavelength Zone - aws infra (compute/storage) deployed directly to telecom provider's datacenter so traffic reach aws infra without leaving provider network.
 Carrier gateway - provides connection between subnet in Wavelength zone and telecom carrier (provider).
 So it provides NAT service from subnet IP range to provider's IP range.
 Local Zone - aws solution where aws services are located locally near your end-users providing low latency.
 Outpost - aws rack with compute/memory devices that you install on-premises and run it through aws management console.

 ###### SSO
 SSO (Single Sing On) - aws service that allows central access to multiple aws accounts.
 You can use it as identity store or as connector to your existing identity stores (like microsoft AD).
 To work with sso you should create aws organization (sso won't work without organization created).
+Sso create a directory where you can store/manage your users (you can also connect sso directory with your AD).
 With sso you can access:
 * multiple aws accounts (using aws organizations)
 * SAML-enabled cloud applications (Salesforce/Office365)
 * custom-built apps
+So if you have org with multiple accounts and you want to give your users access:
+* create users in one account and add cross-account roles with suitable permissions in another
+* create sso and manage users there:
+    * add users directly to sso directory (you don't create iam users)
+    * create permission sets
+    * assign user/group to account & permission set
+    * user can login to aws console
 Cognito is not supported IdP for sso.
 You can enable 2FA for SSO users:
 * use mobile app with TOTP (time-based one time passcode)
 * send TOTP to email address - don't use this option if users use sso to access their email - you got chicken & egg problem.
 To access email they first need to access sso for which they should provide code that was sent to email
 2FA auth methods:
 * disabled - 2FA is disabled for all users
 * always-on - 2FA always enabled for all users
-* context-aware - default mode, sso analyze sign-in context (browser, location, and devices) to determine if previously trusted context is used.
+* context-aware - default mode, sso analyze sign-in context browser/location/device, to determine if previously trusted context is used.
 If yes not 2fa code required, otherwise user must use new 2fa code. sso user permission are set by permission set (kind of managed policy for sso), so based on this decided which action user is allowed to do in aws.
 Just like with iam user your sso user can access both aws management console and aws cli.
 If you need access to third-party apps you can add applications to your sso under `application` menu.
 Just configure app and your user would be able to sign in into it.
-Permission set - level of access that users/groups has to aws account, stored in sso and provisioned as IAM roles.
+Permission set - level of access that users/groups has to aws account, stored in sso and provisioned as IAM roles with trust policies to assume them by users.
 User can have multiple sets.
-You can configure 2 permission sets:
+You can customize permission set props:
-* Session Duration - time for which user can be logged in for aws, 1(default) - 12hours.
+* session duration - time for which user can be logged in for aws, 1(default) - 12hours.
 After specified time user automatically logged out
+* relay state - choose where to redirect use once he logged-in to aws console

 ###### OpsWorks
-OpsWorks - config management service that provides managed instances of Chef/Puppet which help automate server configuration/deployment/management.
+Config management service that provides managed instances of Chef/Puppet which help automate server configuration/deployment/management.
 There are 3 solutions:
 * OpsWorks Stacks - manages apps and servers in aws and on-premises, you model your app as stack containing different layers (elb, rds, ec2)
 You app would usually have 1 stack and many layers.
 Also if your app use java & python, it can be better to divide it into 2 layers
 * OpsWorks for Chef Automate - fully managed Chef server and automation tools for ci/cd.
 You can migrate to it from Stacks, but you would need to rewrite some recipes, but most recipes would work without any change
 * OpsWorks for Puppet Enterprise - managed Puppet Enterprise server and automation tools for ci/cd (including orchestration/provisioning/deploying services in ec2)
 You run Chef recipes using Chef Solo to automate package installation/deployment/management of your stack.
 So it helps you provision/manage your app in aws using Chef solo installed in one of ec2.
 Difference with other platform:
 * stacks - config management platform (using Chef to automate deployment/management, has less service coverage, just the most basic like vpc/iam/ec2/elb/cloudWatch).
 Best practice to have separate stack for each env (dev/prod).
 * beanstalk - app management platform (you just upload code and beanstalk configure everything else use it's own CF templates)